treyhunner/treyhunner.github.com/source/_posts/2021-09-16-how-to-flatten-a-list-in-python.markdown

 ```

 We can think of this as a **shallow flatten** operation, meaning we're flattening this list by one level.
-A **deep flatten** operation would handle lists-of-lists-of-lists-of-lists (and so on) and that's a bit than we need for our use case.
+A **deep flatten** operation would handle lists-of-lists-of-lists-of-lists (and so on) and that's a bit more than we need for our use case.

 The flattening strategy we come up with should work on lists-of-lists as well as any other type of [iterable][]-of-iterables.
 For example lists of tuples should be flattenable: